saiftynet/CloudElement/MastersOfDestiny.md

 "You know how you hate AI, think it will take our jobs and end the world?"

-"I have seen Terminator, Waq", I said "Of course I know what's coming.".
-I didn't add that he had a distant resemblance to a cyborg  with living biomimetic skin grown over a metallic endoskeleton.
+"I have seen Terminator, Waq", I said "Of course I know what's coming.", with visions of Waq revealing himself as a cyborg  with living biomimetic skin grown over a metallic endoskeleton.

 "A Two-Way Interface for a Dynamic Digital Learning Experience and